-Next, you use contrast – which means asking yourself, “Well, if I don’t want that, then what is the opposite of that?”
+Next, you use contrast, asking yourself, “Well, if I don’t want that, then what is the opposite of that?”

 I’m not a big fan of dwelling on the negative.
-Spending too much time in negative thinking can begin to impact your brain chemistry in a way that is disadvantageous.
+Spending too much time on negative thinking can begin to impact your brain chemistry in a disadvantageous way.

-However, I do believe in spending just enough time in the negative to identify a problem and then switch quickly into solution mode.
+However, I believe in spending just enough time in the negative to identify a problem and switch quickly into solution mode.